cloudogu/k8s-ecosystem/docs/operations/how_to_handle_network_changes_en.md

 The external IP address is given to the `k3s` systemd service at startup by reading the [node configuration file](configuring_main_and_worker_nodes_en.md).
-This is the only way `k3s` can provide an external IP address to its nodes to allow connectivity to K8's `LoadBalancer` services.
+This is the only way `k3s` can provide an external IP address to its nodes to allow connectivity to K8s' `LoadBalancer` services.

 **Caution!**
 Basically an IP address change involves some downtime, because the `k3s` systemd service has to be restarted!

 After successful change it is advisable to start a new browser session in Cloudogu EcoSystem and call any dogu.

-### 2. manual adjustment
+### 1. Manual adjustment

 If restarting the VM while it is running does not seem necessary/possible, the same operation can be performed using this command: